dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Custom Entitlements**

   The plist file to use for entitlements.
-For more information, see [Entitlements and capabilities](../ios/deployment/entitlements.md).
+For more information, see [Entitlements](../ios/entitlements.md).

 - **Custom Resource Rules**